gitops-jml/gitops-with-rhacm/README.md

 ------------------------
 ![Image](./images/tree.jpg)

-  - argo folders contain the descriptions of the various Argo CRD (applications and projects)
+  - rhacm-def folder contains the descriptions of the various RHACM CRD
-  - config folders contain everything related to OCP platform configuration
-  - apps folders contain everything needed to deploy applications
+  - apps folder contains everything needed to deploy applications (deployables)

 Pre-req to play with this workshop
 ----------------------------------